 - It has to come from a trusted source.
 The highest quality links come from the most trusted sources, it’s as simple as that.
 If you had to choose you’d trust your friend rather than a stranger, right?
 Well, the same goes for backlinks.

 Now that we know how to recognize good backlinks, let’s deal with the bad ones.
-According to Google, these are links intended to manipulate a site’s ranking in Google search in pretty much any way.
-No matter if we’re talking about links leading to your site, or about outgoing ones.
+According to Google, these are links intended to manipulate a site’s ranking in Google searches in pretty much anyway.
+No matter if we’re talking about links leading to your site, or outgoing ones.
 But, how to spot these manipulative examples?

 It’s very hard to narrow it down to just a few little points to point your attention to since there are many different types of link building.
 But, in essence, these are not editorially placed and they often show signs of low quality or other attempts to manipulate rankings.
 Some of the examples are:

 - Coming from the website whose purpose is linking out.

 - Blog comments forced ones.

 - Coming from content, or sites that are topically irrelevant.

 - Coming from sites that aren’t indexed by Google.

 - Existing on too many pages of a website.

 There are numerous types of toxic backlinks to try to avoid.
 Knowing about them is the first step in raising awareness and taking preemptive actions.
 The most common types of toxic backlinks are.